Tanmay-Jain0221/usd_inr_dep_analysis/README.md

 The objective is not to forecast the exchange rate or identify short-term trading signals.
 Instead, the analysis places recent INR movements in historical context and evaluates whether current depreciation resembles past periods of genuine stress.

-This work underpins an accompanying Substack post and is designed to be transparent, reproducible, and methodologically defensible.
+This work underpins an accompanying Substack post.

 ---